no2bio/biocitationneeded/README.md

 since it answers the question for many countries in one go.

 Any link that can answer 1 or more of these 3 questions with a `yes`/`no`/`it's-complicated` for 1 or more countries is welcome.
-It's hard to find proof that something *doesn't exist*, but sometimes there's proof that it was *proposed* (implies that it didn't exist at the time of the proposal) or even [*abolished*](https://archive.today/56VM0).

 ### How to help

+If you have a link that could add information to this project, or even correct something [wrong on the internet](https://xkcd.com/386/) written here, please suggest it.

-The simplest way to suggest links is via my [contact form](https://swatwt.com/whatmail).
+The simplest way to do that is via my [contact form](https://swatwt.com/whatmail).
 Remember to write how you want to be credited (name + link).

 Also feel free to fork this gist and edit stuff yourself (either the information, or the code),